gggliuye/gggliuye.github.io/Study/MBA/hr/01prepare.md

 <h>But True Employment-at-Will Doesn't Exist:</h>
 * Common Laws: Public policy; Implied contract; Implied covenant of good faith.
 * Legislation: Nondiscrimination laws; Standards for terms and conditions of employment; Unjust dismissal protections.

+Laws: **US Employment Law** (Individual Labour Law) : rights of workers as individuals. **US Labor Law** (Collective Labour Law) : rights of workers as group.

+Pay Attention to the Law, But Don't Be Paralyzed By It.